Culture Food

 Preparing fufu is not an easy task.
 You need to learn the skills to prepare it, perhaps this is the reason why young Ghanaian women spend years learning how to prepare it.
 To further expound on what is fufu, you must understand its preparation method.
 Traditionally, this meal comes from pounded cassava that is then allowed to ferment.
 The fermentation gives it a distinctive sour taste.

 Cassava powder is boiled together with green plantain or cocoyam.
-You can choose how thick you want it to be by simply adding more water.
+You can adjust the thickness by simply adding more water.
 However, the thicker it is, the better it tastes when eaten with stew.
 Fufu is best enjoyed by eating with bare hands.
 There is an unexplained logic and traditional chemistry on why it gets so sweet when eaten with the fingers.
-You scoop a portion and dip it in your stew and straight into your mouth.
+You scoop a portion and dip it in your stew, and straight into your mouth.
 Popular stew soup that accompanies fufu includes groundnut soup, palm nut soup, or egusi soup.
 These are authentic soups in West Africa.

 Women grind fresh cassava then let it ferment before pounding it into a dough.
 Photo/Obaapa’s recipe